GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fixed: Search Bar - When searching on checkbox field type using multiselect input not returning results

 = 1.5 on November 12 =
 * Added: New "Edit Entry" configuration
 	- Configure which fields are shown when editing an entry